th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Other-Functions.md

 - `803.
 GetBonusForcePoints`
 - RWT-OEI 02/06/04
 - GetBonusForcePoints - This returns the total number of bonus
 - force points a player has.
-Bonus Force Points are a pool of
+Bonus Force Points [ARE](GFF-File-Format#are-area) a pool of
-- points that are always added to a player's Max Force Points.
+- points that [ARE](GFF-File-Format#are-area) always added to a player's Max Force Points.
 - ST: Please explain how a function returning VOID could return a

 - `oCreature`: object